 With the coming of Prohibition all alcohol related industries closed.
 Some companies converted to other activities, always in the food industry, but most of them were not enough bold to reinvent themselves from one day to another and quit the business.
 Many people became unemployed all of a sudden and without their wages they soon fell into poverty.
 The only people who did benefit from this chaos was organised crime.
 As a true business company they used to recruit their employees among these poor devils, who thought that becoming a criminal or being a gangster was dangerous but was not too bad as long as it could provide a fast way to make money.

 On the night of January 16 1920 an armed gang attacked a train and robbed a cargo of whiskey of the value of 100’000 USD, the bootlegging had officially begun as well as the myth of Gangster, whose most prominent exponent was Al Capone.
 The turnover of the black-market business of liquors reached several billion dollars and social degradation exploded.

 The business related to illegal alcoholic beverages trade, due to prohibition, contributed to the beginning of the era of Gangsters.
-The XVIII Amendment was recognized as one of the greatest mistakes in the history of the United States afterwards.
+The XVIII Amendment was recognised as one of the greatest mistakes in the history of the United States afterwards.

 The Bootleggers were people who distributed liquor illegally on behalf of their bosses.
 They were trade mediators between the producers (or the importers) and the illegal bars or eventually end consumers.
 They were called bootleggers because originally they used to hide the flasks of liquor inside their boot legs.
 Then they would hide the flasks in hollowed out canes, in false books and under their winter coat.